-- In a large bowl, beat the butter sugar and brown sugar until creamy.
-Add the eggs one at a time and mix thoroughly between additions.
+- In a large bowl, beat the butter, sugar and brown sugar until creamy.
+Add the eggs one at a time.

 - With the mixer on medium speed, add the sour cream and vanilla.
-Make sure that you scrape down the sides often to make sure that all your ingredients are mixed well.
+Scrape down the sides often to make sure that all your ingredients are mixed well.

-- To make the topping, add the flour, sugars, cinnamon, and butter in a bowl.
-Using a fork or a pastry cutter, cut the butter into the flour and sugars.
+- Combine the flour, sugars, cinnamon, and butter in a bowl.
+Using a fork or a pastry cutter, cut the butter into the flour and sugar.
 Continue to use a cutting motion until the mixture resembles coarse meal or forms pea size clumps.

 - Sprinkle the topping evenly over the cake batter.
-This makes enough topping to give you thick even layer covering the whole cake.
+This makes enough topping to cover the cake with a thick even layer.